browserengineering/book/book/preliminaries.md

 you should probably implement them for each custom object you define.

 **Handling Crashes**: Crashes in the HTML and CSS parser can be frustrating to debug.
-Luckily, we don't end up making many modifications to either component once it's written.
+Luckily, I don't make many modifications to either component once it's written.
 Still, if you find an error in either component, the best way to proceed is to print the state of the parser (the current element and current token for the HTML parser, and the current parsing function and current input position for the CSS parser) at every parsing step, and then walking through the output by hand until you see the mistake.
 This is a slow but a sure process.

 Crashes in the JavaScript component, on the other hand, are fairly frustrating because backtraces that involve both JavaScript and Python